ansible/ansible/docsite/rst/dev_guide/developing_modules_python3.rst

 Filesystem Interaction
 ~~~~~~~~~~~~~~~~~~~~~~

-Dealing with filenames often involves dropping back to bytes as, on UNIX-like
+Dealing with filenames often involves dropping back to bytes because on UNIX-like
-systems, filenames are bytes.
+systems filenames are bytes.
 On Python-2, if we pass a text string to these
 functions, the text string will be converted to a byte string inside of the
-function and a traceback will occur if non-ascii characters are present.
+function and a traceback will occur if non-ASCII characters are present.
 In
 Python-3, a traceback will only occur if the text string can't be decoded in
-the current locale but it's still good to be explicit and have code which
+the current locale, but it's still good to be explicit and have code which
 works on both versions::

     import os.path